levelupcc/level-up/_pages/before-an-event/psychosocial-underpinnings-of-security-training/1-getting-grips-with-fear/1-getting-grips-with-fear.md

 The most healthy and common survival responses in adults begin with the body becoming hyper-aroused, that is, the body begins to work at a much higher level of activity than usual.
 This happens almost instantaneously in a variety of ways.
 The heart beats faster and breathing is accelerated, pumping oxygen into the blood.
 Blood flow to the skin and those organs not useful for immediate survival, such as the digestive and reproductive systems, is reduced.
 (Incidentally this explains why people who are frightened become pale and sometimes lose control of their bladder and bowels.)
 Blood flow to the brain, the heart, and the lungs, as well as to the muscles that we use to fight, run, climb and hide is increased.
 Even our blood clots faster when we are in this state, an evolutionary adaptation designed to reduce the impact of injury.

-When this oxygen-rich and energy-loaded blood arrives in our brain and muscles we experience an amazing surge of clarity, strength and speed.
+##### When this oxygen-rich and energy-loaded blood arrives in our brain and muscles we experience an amazing surge of clarity, strength and speed.
 At the same time, the way we perceive the world changes.
 Our peripheral vision reduces as we focus on the threat and our pupils enlarge so that we can see more clearly in low light and shadow.
 Commonly, people who have survived extreme danger report that time seemed to slow down and that they understood everything that was happening with startling clarity.
 Finally, our emotional responses become muted.
 Typically at the moments of greatest danger we feel no fear, horror, or sadness.
 Those feelings might have helped us avoid danger, but once we are caught up in a life or death situation, they merely get in the way.
 Instead, survivors report feeling very calm and clear.
 (Of course, many terrible feelings flood in later, as soon as the greatest danger is past).
 There are many stories of the super-human feats of frightened people.

 All these changes in the body and brain become visible in the way a person reacts to danger.
 The aim of these behaviors is to reduce the threat.
 At this point it is worth reminding ourselves that the brain is not able to differentiate between actual physical threats and memories versus thoughts about danger.
 Therefore, while survival responses are most commonly seen in reaction to an actual physical threat, they may also appear in the security training classroom.
 In the following section, we explore six survival responses and reflect on how they may manifest themselves in the classroom:

-##### The Freeze Response
+#### The Freeze Response
 ...involves a person becoming utterly still—although highly alert—and ready for action.
 The strategy is to escape notice until the danger has passed.
 A great example would be of a bank robbery in which a customer stands quietly in the corner, thereby managing to avoid the robbers’ unwanted attention.
 In the classroom, one might imagine a situation in which the trainer asks a participant to describe how he or she survived a particularly frightening experience.
 If the memories associated with this question were to trigger a freeze response, the participant may react by staring back at the trainer, motionless, and unable to answer.

-##### The Flight Response
+#### The Flight Response
 ...is the strategy that puts as much distance as possible between us and danger.
 In the bank robbery example, we might imagine a customer who leaps over a desk and breaks down a door to get away.
 In a classroom situation, it sometimes happens that people run out of the room when triggered in this way.
 However, less obvious forms of the flight response are more common.
 Not listening to the trainer, evading or changing the subject, talking to a neighbor, and cracking inappropriate jokes, are all ways of avoiding threatening stimuli.

-##### The Comply Response
+#### The Comply Response
 ...involves completely submitting to the aggressor in the hopes that cooperation will result in the attack ending quickly and without injury.
 Applying this to the bank robbery scenario, an example would be an employee who assists the robbers in opening the safe, packing up the money, and escaping.
 In the classroom, a person may participate in an exercise they find particularly uncomfortable.
 They do this in the mindset that if they just cooperate they will get through it quickly and will then be able to move on to less distressing work.
 The issue remains of course that this person is unlikely to gain anything useful from the experience.

-##### The Tend and Befriend Response
+#### The Tend and Befriend Response
 ...aims to ensure survival by getting closer to other human beings.
 We protect and care for those who are injured and more vulnerable, and we try to build relationships with those who are stronger and can protect and care for us.
 In extreme cases we might even try to befriend an aggressor—commonly referred to as Stockholm Syndrome.
 In the bank robbery situation, an instance where a customer draws children together, comforts and quiets them so as to reduce the danger is perfect example of this response method.
 In doing so, she gains the respect and gratitude of the parents in the room.
 Should violence ensue, it is more likely those parents will act to protect and care for her.
 At the heart of this response is the fact that human beings are social creatures and we draw together in times of danger.
 In the classroom, we may see participants becoming overly concerned for each other’s well-being—a sign that they themselves might be experiencing distress.

-##### The Posture Response
+#### The Posture Response
 ...is an attempt to drive off the danger by pretending to have greater physical strength than one actually does.
 Going back to the bank robbery, a manager may confront the robbers with the lie that a silent alarm has been activated and the police are on their way.
 At a digital security training, we might see this manifested in participants becoming argumentative and obstructive in order to undermine the authority of the trainer.

-##### The Fight Response
+#### The Fight Response
 ...is the strategy of destroying or driving off the threat by attacking.
 In the bank robbery situation, this would involve one or more people physically attacking the robbers, with or without weapons.
 In the training room, this would likely be demonstrated by a participant blaming the trainer for any distress they experience, or even insulting the trainer.

 These six responses depend upon the person becoming adrenalized and hyper-aroused.
 There is, however, one additional response to danger that actually involves the person becoming hypo-aroused; in other words, *all the physical changes described previously are reversed:*

-##### The Dissociation Response
+#### The Dissociation Response
 ...is characterized by the slowing of heart rate and breathing, a drop in blood pressure, and the person feeling calm and disconnected from the frightening reality in which they find themselves.
 In the situation of the bank robbery, we might imagine a customer starting to giggle inappropriately or merely drifting off into a dreamlike state.
 We might see similar reactions in the classroom.
 It is possible someone experiencing great distress will become emotionally disconnected or inappropriate.
 Uncontrollable laughter when nothing is funny or daydreaming may both be signs of dissociation.

-**Dissociation is a sign of serious traumatization**, a topic that is explored in greater detail in a later section.
+##### Dissociation is a sign of serious traumatization, a topic that is explored in greater detail in a later section.

-##### In the classroom, signs that the fear button has been pressed and survival responses activated may be very subtle.
+In the classroom, signs that the fear button has been pressed and survival responses activated may be very subtle.
 However, these subtle signals are important because they indicate to the trainer that participants’ capacity to learn may be compromised.***
 <br><br>

 ## Past Traumatic Experiences